jsprovost1/pentatonic_tv_challenge/README.md

 ## Introduction

-Problem: A fictional electronic company called Pentatonic specialized into selling high-end televisions.
+A fictional electronic company called Pentatonic specialized into selling high-end televisions.
+They also hold a wide variety of home entertainment products to complement the purchase of a television.

-One day, Pentatonic bought a rival company, Meridian, which used to have an important part of the market.
-Since the merger occurred, we would like to target our new clients with a marketing campaign highlighting our new state-of-the-art television.
-Currently, we have access to the data of thousand of customers.
+In the current market, Pentatonic is striving and just purchased a smaller company, Meridian, which used to have an important part of the market despite its size.
+Since the merger occurred, Pentatonic is looking to target their new clients form Meridian with a marketing campaign highlighting their new state-of-the-art television.
+As the lead data scientist for Pentatonic, we have access to the data of thousand of customers.

-The goal of the project is to determine which customers should we target with our new marketing campaign in order the increase our sales.
+The goal of the project is to determine which customers should we target with our new marketing campaign in order the increase the sales.

+## Exploratory Data Analysis